learn-academy-2024-alpha/scavenger-hunt-answer/README.md

   What is the fourth unit of the class?
   Ruby and Ruby on rails
-  What should you do if you are going to miss class?
+  What should you do if you are going to miss class? let the instructors know and teammates in the event your gonna miss, and post a note on the slack.
   What time does the classroom Zoom open every morning?
   8:45am
   What is the tech stack at LEARN?